> Are Potatoes Gluten Free?

 What Isn’t Good About Potatoes?

-- high on the glycemic index, so they can raise blood sugar excessively, BUT that doesn’t matter much if you eat them with a good amount of fat and/or protein.
+- high on the glycemic index, so they can raise blood sugar BUT that doesn’t matter happen if you eat them with a good amount of fat and/or protein.

 - allergenic.
 Potatoes are in the nightshade family, along with peppers and tomatoes.
 Digestive problems and aching joints are common complaints from people who react to nightshades.
-I, sadly, get joint pain if I eat potatoes, and itchy skin too, so I must avoid them.
-If you think you might be allergic to potatoes, but you’re unsure, try peeling them (a good idea even if you aren’t allergic) and cooking them until soft and eating them with coconut oil or butter.
-If you still seem to react to them, you can try a different variety perhaps, but it may be that you have to avoid them as I do.
+I sometimes get joint pain within 24 hours if I eat potatoes, and itchy skin too, so I must limit them.
+If you think you might be allergic to potatoes, but you’re unsure, try peeling them and cooking them until soft and eating them with coconut oil or butter.
+If you still seem to react to them, you can try a different variety perhaps, but it may be that you have to avoid them.

 Are Potatoes with Greenish Skins Poisonous?